 Description: Relationship-based proactive strategies to promote pro-social development of young children (infants, toddlers, preschoolers, and early elementary children).
 Special focus on building relationships outside of conflict and sustaining relationships during conflicts, utilizing developmentally effective teaching and guidance approaches, and employing effective teacher-child communication balanced with nurturing guidance and supportive instruction.
 Particular emphasis on the interplay of attachment and self-regulation, along with a trauma-informed brain-based approach to interventions with persistent and challenging behaviors.
+This course requires 5 face-to-face observation hours in an early childhood setting.
 This course is cross-listed with PSY 260.